dabney/FrontEndNanoP5/README.md

 says, "Enter a name, street, zip, ..." and click the magnifying glass button.

 To toggle the menu & list click on the menu bar at the top (or menu button at the top right on mobile devices).

+Details on the resources used to create this app are available in the ResourcesUsed file in this repository.